geoffodonnell/geoffodonnell.github.io/_posts/2023-04-16-github-workflow-publish-powershell-module.md

   - Module
 ---

-Publishing your PowerShell module is straightfoward within a GitHub workflow.
+Publishing your PowerShell module is straightfoward from within a GitHub workflow.
+The `ubuntu-latest` image includes PowerShell, so you're able to use the built-in `Publish-Module` cmdlet to get the job done.

+Key points:
+  * In order to use the `github.token` secret, the permissions.packages:write value must be included
+  * Include a module manifest in the module directory, one can be generated using `New-ModuleManifest`

+The `Publish module` step in the workflow definition below demonstrates publishing the package to repository owners NuGet feed.

 {% raw %}
 ```yml